-Dianna Frid is an artist working at the intersection of material texts and textile.
-Her artist’s books and mixed-media works make visible the material manifestations of language.
+Dianna Frid is an artist working at the intersection of material texts and textiles.
+Her artist’s books and mixed-media works make visible the tactile manifestations of language.

 In her work, embroidery is a prominent vehicle for exploring the relationships between writing and drawing; and the overlaps of transcription, translation, and legibility.

 Frid was born in Mexico where she was first exposed to textiles as complex codes of material writing.
 This point of reference helps her situate her work alongside lineages that embrace art and needlework without pitting them in hierarchical opposition.
 Time, Rhythm, Process, and Matter are never in opposition.

 She does not check boxes.